 If you have a defined benefit plan, consider yourself lucky.
 You report the distributions as taxable income, fill out Form 8938, and you’re done.
 There are very rare exceptions for defined benefit plans which are considered not “broad-based”.
 Owners of defined contribution plans can read further.

 In the U.S., qualified pension plans such as a 401(k) have favorable tax treatment – taxes on investment growth is deferred until retirement.
 In order for a defined benefit pension or retirement account to qualify for this favorable tax treatment, there are detailed and stringent rules that must be met.

-Very few foreign pensions qualify under for deferred tax-treatment under IRC 401.
-There are none in the U.K. that we’ve encountered.
+Very few foreign pensions qualify under for deferred tax-treatment of undistributed income under IRC 401.

 A plan is self-funded if more than 50% of the assets in the plan are attributable to the employee’s contributions.
 And if so, the pension would be reported as a grantor trust.
-Generally, the owner of a foreign pension classified as a grantor trust would file Form 3520 and Form 3520-A, and report the capital gains on the growth of the investment.
+Generally, the owner of a foreign pension classified as a grantor trust would file Form 3520 and Form 3520-A, and report any capital gain or ordinary income from the trust.
 However, as we’ll see below, the U.S.-U.K. tax treaty provides some relief there.